ansible/workshops/exercises/ansible_security/2.2-threat/README.md

 >
 > We could have done this change via a playbook.
 But we want to keep the amount of playbooks in the prep phase to as few as possible.

 Next we again need suspicious traffic - an attack.
 Again we have a playbook which simulates a simple access every five seconds on which the other components in this exercise will later on react to.
-On your control host, create the playbook `ddos_attack_simulation.yml` with the following content:
+In your VS Code online editor, create the playbook `ddos_attack_simulation.yml` in your home directory with the following content:

 <!-- {% raw %} -->
 ```yml